 Regardless of the type of trust you have (from a multi-generational family trust, to a charitable remainder trust or a special needs trust), here’s how we connect with your beneficiaries:

 We listen, we educate, we advise

 We Listen.
 Trust documents cannot foresee every circumstance that arises in life.
 At Laird Norton Wealth Management, we have a history of working closely with beneficiaries to help them make informed financial choices, and to help them to explore how their goals and aspirations can be supported by the trust.

 We Educate.
 How long a trust lasts depends on the terms of the trust, how well the assets are managed, and the level of distributions.
 By helping a beneficiary develop a realistic budget, we gain an understanding of their needs and objectives.
 As part of our ongoing relationship, we review investment performance, discuss specific investments, and provide beneficiaries with the knowledge they need to properly maintain their finances.
 If things go off course, we are always here to help and restore balance.

 We Advise.
 What if your beneficiary’s request for money from the trust is complex or requires analysis, such as asking for funds to start a business or to live overseas?
-Our Trust Administration Committee (TAC) — including our Managing Director of Fiduciary Services, General Counsel, and senior client advisors and analysts — meets regularly to review and analyze non-ordinary requests and to make recommendations to the beneficiaries.
+Our Trust Administration Committee (TAC) — including our General Counsel, and senior client advisors and analysts — meets regularly to review and analyze non-ordinary requests and to make recommendations to the beneficiaries.
 We apply decades of legal and financial expertise to provide advice that is in the best interest of your beneficiaries and the intent of the trust.